Next James Bond Odds: Turner Now Favored to Be the Next Bond

 As one-time Bond Pierce Brosnan said, more people have walked on the moon than have played James Bond (Indeed that is correct, with the score 12-7 to NASA).

 Dickinson, Elordi, and Holland were the three names dominating conversations after rumors of a shortlist surfaced, and then perennial Bond favorite Aaron Taylor-Johnson joined the front of the pack.
-Taylor-Johnson was a heavy favorite (-160) in late September, but he's since fallen off, as Anthony Boyle has taken over as the frontrunner (+300).
+Taylor-Johnson was a heavy favorite (-160) in late September.
+Anthony Boyle took over as the frontrunner (+300) in late October, but now Callum Turner (-160) is projected to land one of Hollywood's most coveted roles.
+His odds have improved significantly since he initially became the favorite with odds of +210 in December.

 Until Boyle came along, Turner was the one favorite who made a lot of sense as Bond.
 While Turner is certainly known in pop culture, after all, he is engaged to Dua Lipa, he's yet to become a Hollywood leading man.